 There are of course other specific homicide offences, for example, infanticide, and causing death by dangerous or careless driving.
-For dangerous driving see CPS Guidance on prosecuting cases of Bad Driving elsewhere in the Legal Guidance.
+For dangerous driving see CPS Guidance on Charging Offences Arising from Driving Incidents elsewhere in the Legal Guidance.
 Guidance on Corporate Manslaughter is available elsewhere in the Legal Guidance.

 Subject to three exceptions (see Voluntary Manslaughter below) the crime of murder is committed, where a person:

 - of sound mind and discretion (i.e. sane);

 - unlawfully kills (i.e. not self-defence or other justified killing);

 - in being (born alive and breathing through its own lungs - Rance v Mid-Downs Health Authority (1991) 1 All ER 801 and AG Ref No 3 of 1994 (1997) 3 All ER 936;